yuri-rage/dock-of-the-base/README.md

 - Choose "Fixed" under "Time mode," and enter antenna location data.
 - Click "Configure receiver" to save the settings and connect to the receiver.

+> NOTE: If the receiver was previously configured, it's best to reset it before configuring (click "Revert to default").

 ## Survey-In

 - Follow "Quick Start" above, but choose "Survey-In" under "Time mode" instead.
 - Configure the desired duration and accuracy limit
   - (typically at least 15 minutes and 1m accuracy - longer is better)
 - Click "Configure receiver" to save the settings and connect to the receiver.
-- Optionally connect to an external NTRIP service to improve convergence by entering the NTRIP caster details under "Network & Data Services" / "NTRIP Input."
+- Optionally, connect to an external NTRIP service to improve convergence by entering the NTRIP caster details under "Network & Data Services" / "NTRIP Input."

 > NOTE: A self-survey may be canceled at any time by selecting "Fixed" mode.
 An option to use the current survey state location/accuracy will be presented.

+> NOTE: Survey-In is typically a one-time operation.
+Once complete, save the result as Fixed mode — the base station will use those coordinates on every subsequent boot without re-surveying.

-> NOTE: A self-survey usually only provides absolute accuracy of about 1-2 meters, even when the reported standard deviation is much finer.
-Do not use a self-survey for high-accuracy applications.
-However, once surveyed-in, all relative corrections will be consistent over time, thus local waypoints and references can be used with a high degree of cm-level repeatability so long as the fixed mode coordinates remain the same.
-A one-time self-survey is usually sufficient for most hobby/non-critical applications.
-For high-accuracy/professional applications, consider having the antenna location professionally surveyed.
-As an alternative, consider PPK post-processing as described below.
+> NOTE: A self-survey's *absolute* accuracy is typically only 1-2 meters, even when the reported standard deviation converges much finer.
+This does not affect rover *repeatability*: all RTCM corrections are relative to the fixed base position, so rovers will return to saved waypoints with cm-level consistency regardless of absolute accuracy, as long as the base station coordinates do not change.
+For applications requiring absolute geodetic accuracy, have the antenna location professionally surveyed or use PPK post-processing.

 ## Network & Data Services

 The web app provides multiple options for configuring local and external network services, along with data-logging.

-Local network services:
+**Local network services:**
 - A TCP repeater that forwards all serial data between the receiver and connected clients.
 It can be used to connect [u-Center software](https://www.u-blox.com/en/product/u-center) for real-time monitoring or advanced configuration.
 - A local NTRIP caster for RTCM3 forwarding within the local network.

-NTRIP Output:
+**NTRIP Output:**
 - If pushing corrections to an external service, such as [RTK2Go](https://www.rtk2go.com/) or [GeoAstra](https://www.geoastra.com/), is desired, configure the "NTRIP Output" section with credentials and external caster details.

-NTRIP Input:
+**NTRIP Input:**
-- Used for receiving corrections from an external NTRIP caster during Survey-In or non-time-mode operation.
+- Used for receiving corrections from an external NTRIP caster during Survey-In.
+NTRIP input is disabled in Fixed mode, as it is not applicable when the base station is providing corrections.

-Logging:
+**Logging:**
 - Configure logging options to capture raw GNSS observation data for PPK post-processing or other analysis.
 Recommend using 30 second observation intervals to keep log file sizes from growing very large.
 - The produced .ubx log files contain `RAWX` and `SFRBX` UBX messages.
 - For convenience, completed .ubx log files are automatically converted to RINEX .obs and .nav files using `convbin` from [RTKLIB](https://github.com/tomojitakasu/RTKLIB).